parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 from these and many other sources, I do think I have a novel mental model for thinking about the pitfalls of metrics and avoiding them.

-## An Apology

 In a [previous blog article], I wrote how great CTOs use metrics judiciously to measure the health of a technology function and to drive change.
-I believe I did not say anything incorrect *per se*, but I grossly understated the potential problems with using metrics.
+I grossly understated the potential problems with using metrics.
 I implied it is easy to get them right.
 They are not.
-An analogy for what I wrote would be "If you enter this forest, you **might be** bitten by a **mosquito**".
-I should have written something more along the lines of "If you enter this forest, you **will be** attacked by **several deadly animals**."
-See the difference?

-As I researched, wrote, and reflected on this article, I became increasingly alarmed at how easily using metrics to judge human performance leads to negative effects.
-I therefore apologize for creating the impression that it was easy to get metrics right.
-With that out of the way, let's dive in.
+Hence this article amplifies on the topic.

 ## Definitions